 Google Analytics – web analytics

-- Knowing where your website visitors are coming from.
+- Knowing where your website visitors are coming from

-- How they found you.
+- How they found you

-- What content they viewed.
+- What content they viewed

-- How long they stayed on parts of your site.
+- How long they stayed on parts of your site

 All this provides infinite insight into your buyer personas and countless data-backed optimization opportunities.

-Alternatives: Firebase, Mixpanel
+Alternatives: Firebase, Heap

 Tableau – business intelligence

 Business intelligence (BI) software is an increasingly powerful tool in a marketing team’s arsenal, allowing teams to track every dollar and every movement throughout the marketing funnel.
 The real power comes in connecting multiple data sources to gain invaluable insights otherwise lost.
 Let’s take an AdWords campaign for example.
-You could look at your AdWords dashboard within your account, but with a BI solution, you could look at AdWords, Marketing Automation and CRM data in one visualization to get a complete view of your marketing efforts.
+You could look at your AdWords dashboard within your account, but with a BI solution, you could look at AdWords, marketing automation, and CRM data in one visualization to get a complete view of your marketing efforts.

-Alternatives: Microsoft BI, Looker
+Alternatives: Microsoft BI, Looker, Domo

 LeanData – lead management

-Alternatives: Bizible, BrightFunnel
+Alternatives: Bizible, Terminus

 Segment – customer data infrastructure

 Businesses today have data coming at them from a myriad of locations.
-Extracting that data from the various silos within which it sits, and then transforming it in such a way that it can be rendered useful is hugely complex.
+Extracting that data from the various silos within which it sits, and then transforming it in such a way that it can be rendered useful, is hugely complex.
 Anything that can automate the collection and transformation of that data is a good thing for your business.

 This is where Segment comes in.
-It gathers together all the data about a customer from a variety of sources like your CRM tool, customer service application and website and pull that all together into a single view of the customer, something that is the goal of every company in the customer information business.
+It gathers together all the data about a customer from a variety of sources – like your CRM tool, customer service application, and website and pulls that all together into a single view of the customer, something that is the goal of every company in the customer information business.
 Think of it as a data hub for your entire company.
 As companies employ a broader arsenal of marketing and analytics products, consolidation tools like Segment are only going to become more and more popular.

-Alternatives: Tealium, MuleSoft
+Alternatives: Tealium, mParticle

 Hotjar – conversion rate optimization

-Alternatives: Crazy Egg, FullStory
+Alternatives: Crazy Egg, FullStory, Quantum Metric

 Optimizely – conversion rate optimization